mtlee144/linked-blog-starter-md/publish/House Rules.md

 ### Free

+#### Talking/Checks
+Whatever is reasonable within the 6 seconds, we will upscale this as it seems appropriate.

 #### Swapping Weapons
 No cost

 ## Spellcasting
-Magic Missiles - roll each dice (it's more fun than rolling one)
+Magic Missiles - roll each dice (it's more fun than rolling one die)

 ### Concentration
 If you're concentrating you need to wear the santa hat - dubbed the concentration dunce cap because we suck at remembering that's something we need to do :D